teekuningas/clothinv/README.md

 ### Sharing Configuration (with a Persistent Backend)

-When Clothinv is configured to use a persistent backend (Datasette or PostgREST), you can easily share access to your inventory:
+When Clothinv is configured to use a persistent backend (Datasette or PostgREST), you can share access to your inventory:

 1. Set up Clothinv with your chosen persistent backend.
 2. Navigate to the "Settings" page.